-The Client is a European leader in construction material trading.
-They aim to offer their customers competitive prices, fast order completion and delivery, as well as tailor-made additional services.
+The client is a European leader in construction material trading.
+They aim to offer their customers competitive prices, fast order completion & delivery, and tailor-made additional services.

 Building a model that would predict the total amount the customer will most likely pay for their order based on the ordered resources, the volume of the order, and customer data.